 If you want to use metadata in your OpenTSDB setup, you must explicitly enable real-time metadata tracking and/or use the CLI tools.
 There are multiple options for meta data generation due to impacts on performance, so before you enable any of these settings, please test the impact on your TSDs before enabling the settings in production.

-Four options are available, starting with the least impact to the most.
+Two are available, starting with the least impact to the most.

 tsd.core.meta.enable_realtime_uid- When enabled, any time a new metric, tag name or tag value is assigned a UID, a UIDMeta object is generated and optionally sent to the configured search plugin.
 As UIDs are assigned fairly infrequently, this setting should not impact performance very much.